GIRONA & COSTA BRAVA

 Since then it has been strategically important as the first major settlement across the Pyrenees.
 Both Charlemagne and Napoleon made capturing the city a key part of their plans to invade Spain.
 The city walls and winding streets of the old town are reminders of this impressive past.

 In Girona we carry out the bike fitting and have our welcome meeting.
-Afterwards we go to an excellent restaurant and taste some of the best local dishes in tapas style.
+Afterwards you can explore some of the excellent tapas bars in the city!

-After lunch we ride a short distance to our hotel on the edge of the village of Begur.
-Housed in a converted 17th century convent, this is a great place to relax, and is also within walking distance of the cove beach at Sa Riera.
+Our hotel in Begur is housed in a converted 17th century convent, this is a great place to relax, and is also within walking distance of the cove beach at Sa Riera.

 Shorter Route: 36km (22 miles)

 We ride on quiet roads through scenic countryside